ekiraya/In_depth_osTicket_Installation/README.md

 <img src="https://i.imgur.com/FviBLIz.png"  height="35%" width="35%"/>

 <h3>Installing iis</h3>
-<p>To start installing osTicket first we have to install iis.</p>
+<p>To start installing osTicket, first we have to install IIS.</p>
-<p>Think about a webpage, for a webpage to run there needs to be a server somewhere that hosts it.
-We can think of a server pretty much just as someone elses computer.</p>
+<p>Think about a webpage.
+For a webpage to run, there needs to be a server somewhere that hosts it.
+We can think of a server pretty much just as someone else's computer.</p>
-<p>With the help of iis, we can give our vm the capacity to act like a server, that is to run webpages within itself.</p>
+<p>With the help of IIS, we can give our VM the capacity to act like a server, that is, to run webpages within itself.</p>
-<p>To install iis we can either go to <code>turn windows features on or off</code> or to the add roles and features option on the server managmente window, which one you chose depends on your operating system</p>
+<p>To install IIS, we can either go to <code>turn Windows features on or off</code> or to the add roles and features option on the server management window, which one you choose depends on your operating system</p>
-<p>Once there we can simply click on the iis option</p>
+<p>Once there, we can simply click on the IIS option</p>
 <img src="https://i.imgur.com/XdgT50E.png"  height="35%" width="35%"/>
-<p>Make sure we also enable the cgi option within the aplication development toggle</p>
+<p>Make sure we also enable the CGI option within the application development toggle</p>
 <img src="https://i.imgur.com/D9731Ft.png"  height="35%" width="35%"/>

 <br>
-<p><code>127.0.0.1</code> is the loop back address, normally its porpuse its to ping to the vm itself.
-But after we install our iis server we can also use it to browse to the webpage now hosted on our vm by simplfy typing it in the browser</p>
+<p><code>127.0.0.1</code> is the loopback address, normally its porpuse its to ping to the VM itself.
+But after we install our IIS server, we can also use it to browse to the webpage now hosted on our VM by simply typing it in the browser</p>
-<p>When you do that something like this should show up</p>
+<p>When you do that, something like this should show up</p>
 <img src="https://i.imgur.com/jErzqYk.png"  height="35%" width="35%"/>
 <br>